By: Lynsey Nielson, Horticulturist

-Trees are usually the most valuable part of your landscape, for the shade they provide, aesthetics they provide, and for the amount of time it takes to replace a loss.
-Therefore shopping around for the right arborist is well worth the investment, and only requires a little prior planning.
+Trees are usually the most valuable part of the living landscape—for the shade and aesthetics they provide, and for the amount of time it takes to replace a loss.
+Therefore, shopping around for the right arborist is well worth the investment and the little planning required.

 The best option for locating qualified arborists in Utah is through the International Society of Arboriculture, Certified Arborist Program.
 Utah has many arborists who are certified through the ISA.
-To locate a certified arborist in your area, see the ISA Website.
-Certified arborists must pass an intense exam and annually submit proof on continuing education credits.
-Typically, not all arborists in a company are certified; be sure to request an arborist whose certification is current and ask to see their certification.
+To locate a certified arborist in your area, see the Utah Community Forest Council’s website (Utah Chapter of ISA).
+Certified arborists must pass an intense exam and annually satisfy required continuing education credits.
+Typically, not all arborists in a company are certified, so be sure to request an arborist whose certification is current and ask to see their certification.

-It is also important to make sure the company you hire is insured.
-Request a copy of their insurance coverage and do not permit work to start on your property without that verification.
-The needed coverage will be dependent on the work being performed.
-For example, an arborist we use maintains liability coverage of $200,000 general and $100,000 personal.
+Make sure the company you hire is insured.
+Request a copy of their insurance coverage, and do not permit work to start on your property without verification.

 Most states, including Utah, DO NOT have state-run programs for testing or licensing arborists; therefore a company claiming to be ‘licensed’ in Utah is most likely referring to a simple business license.